January 12th, 1993, was a Tuesday. It was day 12 of 1993. The decade was the 1990s.

 The Super Nintendo Entertainment System (SNES)

-Popular video games that people were playing on this date.
+Popular video games that people were playing in January 1993.

 Tecmo NBA Basketball